GirishAgarwal007/readonly/README.md

 ## Sample React Application

-I have created a sample React Application: https://github.com/GirishAgarwal007/react.git Dockerfile is also available in this repo.
+I have created a sample React Application: https://github.com/GirishAgarwal007/react.git and Dockerfile is also available in this repo.

 ## Launching instance on AWS